 Put on a Bus/Long Bus Trip: Got fired from his guild due to his superiors suddenly getting fed up with the situation and quit the game when the actor playing him had to move to China.

-[[Back for the Finale/The Bus Came Back]]:One of the things seen during the Season 5 final speech are him and Sparadrap having their fist duel during which Sparadrap is aware that they're having a fight.
+Back for the Finale/The Bus Came Back:One of the things seen during the Season 5 final speech are him and Sparadrap having their fist duel during which Sparadrap is aware that they're having a fight.
+He's also announced to appear in the movie.

 Right for the Wrong Reasons: When asked why an elite player would act like Sparadrap, one of the explanations he offers is that he could be a spy for the Justice guild.
 Given the position held by Sparadrap's avatar-borrowing brother (who's heavily implied to be Justice's main source of information about the Noob guild), he's technically right.
-Not to mention that his actual opponent was Sparadrap's brother twice (once in the series, once in the comic).
+Not to mention that his actual opponent was Sparadrap's brother three times (once in the webseries, twice in the comic).

 Villain Decay: Played straight when in comes to Sparadrap, but he's also shown to give Arthéon difficulty.
-The phenomenon is also happening In-Universe, but the consequence don't become visible until Season 4.
+The phenomenon is also happening In-Universe, but the consequences don't become visible until Season 4.

 He gets a few Genre Savvy moments, notably by attacking someone else if Sparadrap isn't alone when he runs into him or promising a reward to whoever kills him on a battlefield.